lemons-disconnect/Turtle/README.md

 ## Client

-In **client.py**, first change the IP address to that of the server and then run on target machine.
+In **client.py**, first insert a link to the file containing your servers address (I made this for ngrokS) and then run on target machine.
 If client does not have a compatible version of Python installed, you can create an executable by building from the source using **setup.py**.

 `python setup.py build`